The grain-free DCM concern, six years on.

 • Imply your specific dog will or will not develop DCM based on the food it eats.

-— The PetScored desk.
-Related: Why we don’t credit grain-free.
+- The PetScored desk.
+If you want the shorter version of our stance, read Why we don’t credit grain-free.